A Midsummer Night's Dream (Mendelssohn): Incidental music

 The vocal piece "Ye spotted snakes" ("Bunte Schlangen, zweigezüngt") opens act 2's second scene.
-The second intermezzo comes at the end of the second act.
+The second intermezzo comes after the end of the second act.
 Act 3 includes a quaint march for the entrance of the Mechanicals.
 We soon hear music quoted from the overture to accompany the action.
 The Nocturne includes a solo horn doubled by bassoons, and accompanies the sleeping lovers between acts 3 and 4.
 There is only one melodrama in act 4.
 This closes with a reprise of the Nocturne to accompany the mortal lovers' sleep.

 The intermezzo between acts 4 and 5 is the famous "Wedding March", probably the most popular single piece of music composed by Mendelssohn, and one of the most ubiquitous pieces of music ever written.

 Act 5 contains more music than any other, to accompany the wedding feast.
 There is a brief fanfare for trumpets and timpani, a parody of a funeral march, and a Bergamask dance.
 The dance uses Bottom's braying from the overture as its main thematic material.

 The play has three brief epilogues.
 The first is introduced with a reprise of the theme of the "Wedding March" and the fairy music of the overture.
-After Puck's speech, the final musical number is heard – "Through this house give glimmering light" ("Bei des Feuers mattem Flimmern"), scored for soprano, mezzo-soprano and women's chorus.
+After Puck's speech, the final musical number is heard – "Through this house give glimmering light" ("Bei des Feuers mattem Flimmern"), scored for solo soprano and women's chorus.
 Puck's famous valedictory speech "If we shadows have offended" is accompanied, as day breaks, by the four chords first heard at the very beginning of the overture, bringing the work full circle and to a fitting close.

 The music was dedicated to a gifted amateur musician friend of Mendelssohn's, Dr Heinrich Conrad Schleinitz.

-The movements
+Movements

 In published scores the overture and finale are usually not numbered.